comnik/thesis/chapters/metrics-based-vs-wco.md

 plans not only affect individual query performance, but negatively impact all users of the system.

+At a first glance, translating the System R approach to 3DF seems straightforward.
+Materialized sub-computations (*arrangements*) provide access-paths to tuples, for which a reasonable cost model could be established.

-Neither the execution model of differential dataflows, nor the highly dynamic environments 3DF is designed for bear much resemblance to assumptions made 40 years ago.
+The novel execution model of differential dataflows and the highly dynamic environments 3DF is designed for do not bear much resemblance to the operational realities 40 years ago.
+Traditional planners are not built with incremental, streaming evaluation in mind.

+In a streaming context, a query, once registered, will continue taking up memory for all of its materialized arrangements and CPU time for all of its dataflow elements.
+This implies that we will eventually have to share arrangements and dataflow elements between users to achieve the desired scale.

 ## Sources